GitoriousLispBackup/eql/CL_EQL/README.txt

 This reader macro executes the following expression remotely in EQL, passing back any return value(s).
+Unreadable objects (such as QT-OBJECT instances) are returned as strings.

 So, in most cases you won't even notice that the code is executed remotely.

 Example: